Facts to Calm Your Fear of Death and Dying

 Woody Allen famously quipped, “I’m not afraid of death; I just don’t want to be there when it happens.”

 There are many rational things to worry about when we contemplate our own death—perhaps foremost among those is the concern about how our surviving loved ones will cope emotionally and materially without us.
-This article is about our more unfounded fears.
+But many of our worst fears about death are less realistic and based more on how we imagine death to be.
+This article is about those unfounded fears.

 For most people, the terror of the actual process of dying probably involves a fear of physical pain.
-It also probably involves fearful incomprehension of the seemingly mysterious process by which our self-aware conscious self is extinguished or fades away.
+It also probably involves fearful incomprehension of the seemingly mysterious process by which the consciousness that is our "self" is extinguished, or fades away.

+Let's deal first with our fear of a painful death.
 We are all afraid of pain.
 We have all had much experience of physical pain, some more than others, and we are quite likely to have witnessed more extreme pain and agony in others than we have experienced ourselves.
 All this makes us fear pain.
 Physical pain arises from damage to our living tissue.
-Since death is the ultimate destruction to our living tissues, we naturally assume that death must be the ultimately painful experience.
+Since death is the ultimate destruction of our living tissues, we naturally assume that death must be the ultimately painful experience.
 Since nobody who has actually died can tell us what it felt like physically, we naturally have a terror of dying.

 But in fact, rationally and from a medical point of view, there is no particular reason to suppose that the intensity of pain (or other forms of discomfort or impairment) from various causes of death is greater than the intensity of pain from various illnesses and injuries that we ourselves may already have previously experienced, or the pain that others have experienced and survived to tell the tale.
 Furthermore, dying in and of itself does not necessarily involve painful processes—some forms of death are painful and others are not.
-And many acute injuries are actually more painful afterwards than they are at the moment of injury.
+And many acute injuries are actually more painful afterward (in people who survive them) than they are at the moment of injury.

 Grabbing life by the horns